Introduction: How to Make a Custom Sewing Machine Case

 A dremel style rotary tool is used at this point to remove any burrs and sharp edges from this piece.

-The piece is then returned to the drill press and another holes is made in the back of the bottom face of the piece, through which a screw will be fastened to attach the hinge to the case later on.
+The piece is then returned to the drill press and another hole is made in the back of the bottom face of the piece, through which a screw will be fastened to attach the hinge to the case later on.

 Step 13: Hinge Pins